TelegramBots/book/src/2/reply-markup.md

 ## Custom reply keyboards

 > These are buttons visible below the textbox.
-Pressing such button will make the user send a message
+Pressing such button will make the user send a message in the chat

 Whenever your bot sends a message, it can pass along a [special keyboard](https://core.telegram.org/bots/features#keyboards) with predefined reply options.
 Regular keyboards are represented by [`KeyboardButton`] and [`ReplyKeyboardMarkup`] objects.